Guppy16/pico-dshot/README.md

 ### Compile

 Examples are provided in `example/`.
 Below shows how the _simple_ example can be compiled (the others can be compiled similarily).
+The _simple_ example can be used to check if the motor and ESC are connected correctly.

 ```terminal
 mkdir examples/simple/build && cd $_